Removal and treatment

-Milia are very small, white or yellowish bumps most often seen around the cheeks, nose, eyes forehead and chest and are tiny cysts filled with the protein, Keratin which, over time, forms a solid ball.
+Milia are very small, white or yellowish bumps most often seen around the cheeks, nose, eyes, forehead and often on the eyelids themselves.
+These tiny bumps are filled with the protein, Keratin which, over time, forms a solid ball.
 Milia are often found in groups and are completely harmless but can make the skin appear textured and can be an annoyance.

 Home Remedies vs. Permanent Treatments

 There are a few things you can do to reduce your chances of getting Milia.
-Firstly use a cleanser and toner with Glycolic or Salicylic acid in to keep the skin exfoliated and prevent keratin from being trapped; this will really help keep the skin regenerating.
+Firstly use a cleanser and toner with Glycolic or Salicylic acid in to keep the skin exfoliated and prevent keratin from being trapped; this will help keep skin regenerating more often.
 Avoid moisturisers that contain mineral oils or lanolin and do not attempt to remove them at home, they are not spots and squeezing them will cause a lot of damage to the skin.

 The quickest way of removing Milia is by extraction, a small lancet or needle is used to create an opening and the Milia can easily be removed with tweezers and a little pressure.
 Extractions are very quick and painless and following treatment the Milia will not return; please make sure that your practitioner is experienced in this technique.

 Immediate Milia Removal Aftercare